 By making use of all your structured input, Google shows its users the best results that are more than just text.

-There is a specific schema markup for specific content types such as reviews, data table, usual blog posts, recipes, timings, location and so on.
+There is a specific schema markup for particular content types such as reviews, data table, usual blog posts, recipes, timings, location, and so on.
 You can always find them on the Schema.org official website.